-Maintenance of all diving equipment owned or operated by UA, and/or used by project divers should be recorded.
-The DSO should verify that equipment used by participating individual divers has been maintained according to industry best practices and manufacturer recommendations.
+Maintenance of all diving equipment owned or operated by UA, and/or used by project divers shall be recorded.
+The DSO shall verify that equipment used by participating individual divers has been maintained according to industry best practices and manufacturer recommendations.

-A receipt of equipment service or other record from the service center should be maintained as part of the driver's administrative file, this could be further supported by a standing letter from a local dive shop that is regularly used for rentals.
-Compressors or other UA dive related infrastructure should be maintained according to manufacturer's recommendations and accompanied by a tag or service record such that end-users can verify its service status.
+Appropriate records may include a receipt of equipment service or other record from the service center and may be further supported by a standing letter from a local dive shop that is regularly used for rentals.
+Compressors or other UArizona dive related infrastructure shall be maintained according to manufacturer's recommendations and accompanied by a tag or service record such that end-users can verify its service status.